 Brazilians love their rice, and I’m no different.
 My favorite hands down still is white rice but sometimes I do like to vary a bit.

-As we discussed on this post, that the basic preparation of almost all rice types in Brazil is pretty similar.
+As we discussed on this post, the basic preparation of almost all rice types in Brazil is pretty similar.
 We almost always sauté a couple cloves of minced garlic in a little oil (some people also use diced onions), pearl the rice, season with salt, cover with water, let it cook and then boom – done!
 Sounds super delicious, right?
 But what else makes a delicious rice?
 The texture.

 Do you have a preference between white or brown rice?
 Lave a comment below and let me know!

 Here’s the deal.
-I’ve cooked a couple thousand batches of rice in my life, both at home and professionally… and not all batches came out perfect.
-To this day, when I am cooking in a different kitchen, with a different stove and different equipment I have to re-test/re-adapt my rice cookery to that new environment, which means there is more to just the liquid to rice ratio dilemma.
+I’ve cooked a couple thousand batches of rice in my life, both at home and professionally, and not all batches came out perfect.
+To this day, when I am cooking in a different kitchen, with a different stove and different equipment I have to re-test/re-adapt my rice cookery to that new environment, which means there is a little more to just the liquid to rice ratio dilemma.

 How to properly cook rice remains one of the top questions I get asked as a chef.
 I always answer by saying that cooking any rice well, is like riding a bike.
 It may be a little frustrating in the beginning, but after you find your balance and get the hang of it, it’s all fun and yum!
 Going through the initial weirdness is the learning part, you just have hang in there!